rasikanagolkar/Xetra_Airflow/README.md

 8.From the airflow UI trigger the 'Xetra-data-pipeline-1' dag

 9.Upon completion a parquet file with extracted data will be available in the target S3 folder provided in step 2.

+# Future enhancements to the data pipeline
+1.Support of different types of source files.

+2.Add logging for each functionality of the data pipeline

+3.Add audit information at each stage for torubleshooting

+4.Make the solution deployable to AWS cloud.